microplastics-field-manual/microplastics-field-manual.github.io/pages/10-reporting-and-data-release.md

 3. **Chemical characteristics**
 This provides information on polymer type, the presence of additives, and other chemicals, as well as potential evidence of weathering (e.g., age, biofilm, degradation).

-4. **Contextual information **
+4. **Contextual information**
 Information, particularly describing local and regional environmental and biotic variables can help researchers make like-for-like comparisons.
-For example, for seawater samples, factors such as wind and swell direction, depth and presence of oceanographic features (e.g., slicks) at the collection site, as well as the location of potential point-sources of contamination (e.g., WWTP outflows, sewer or drainwater outflows) can influence plastic input rates, and can inform possible sources and fates.
+For example, for seawater samples, factors such as wind and swell direction, depth and presence of oceanographic features (e.g., slicks) at the collection site, as well as the location of potential point-sources of contamination (e.g., Wastewater Treatment Plant, sewer or drainwater outflows) can influence plastic input rates, and can inform possible sources and fates.

 ## Reporting microplastic load
-It is essential that microplastic data is reported in number per area or volume, with defining morphological characteristics such as shape, colour, size, texture, and polymer type also included.
+It is essential that microplastic data are reported in number per area or volume, with defining morphological characteristics such as shape, colour, size, texture, and polymer type also included.
 Where possible, data for larger microplastics should also be reported in mass; noting small microplastics (&lt;1 mm) can be difficult to weigh.
 However, it is recommended they are weighed where there is high loading in the sample and they can be combined as an indicator of plastic mass, while reporting counts of polymer types.
 Additionally, reporting the measure of variability and replication is also essential.

 **Essential parameters:**
 - Average number (±SD or SE) of MP per area (# particles km<sup>-2</sup>, # particles m<sup>-2</sup>)